xiaopv/xiaopv.github.io/_teaching/2026-spring-mat401.md

    After each lesson, I will post a list of the problems that we are working from the textbook.
 You will be expected to read and solve (or make as much progress as possible) these problems before walking into the next class period.
 This will ensure that you are ready to take an active part in our class presentations and discussions.
 The research notebook is a place to keep and organize your notes on all of these problems.
 Submitted work should be carefully, clearly, and cleanly written.
 Among other things, this means your work should include proper grammar, punctuation and spelling.
 You will almost always write a draft before you write down the final argument, so do yourself a favor and get in the habit of differentiating your scratch work from your submitted assignment.
 Also, keep your mistakes in your research notebook.
 The process of understanding and attempting to solve new problems will involve many dead ends.
 Do not erase your mistakes.
 Write a note next the mistake about why you believe it is wrong.
 These ideas might be useful in the future.
 Please use filler paper a 3-ring binder as your research notebook.

    Each Daily Preparation will be submitted after the lesson.
-During the class, you will use felt tip color pens (provided by me) to take notes and make edits based on the presentations and class discussions on your Daily Preparation work.
+During the class, you will use felt tip color pens to take notes and make edits based on the presentations and class discussions on your Daily Preparation work.
 After the class, I will collect and grade them based on whether your pre-class work shows that you made a genuine effort before class.
 Incorrect but well-thought-out answers are fine because the goal is to be prepared, not be correct every single time!

  * Weekly Homework